 Season 1 of The Mandalorian -- the first-ever live-action Star Wars television series -- was Disney+'s first true hit and ended on one helluva cliffhanger.
-On Wednesday, the studio announced when Mando and everyone's favorite little green sidekick will be back for the next run of episodes: Oct.
-30.
+Now, everyone's favorite little green sidekick is back for the next run of episodes.

 Though the saga of Luke and Leia has been the most prevailing storyline throughout the years, it hasn't been the only one: Lucasfilm expanded the Star Wars-verse in numerous animated projects and Star Wars Stories such as Rogue One and Solo.
 But as the studio looks to the what's next -- having taken a hiatus from anthology films while finding new life in live-action TV -- for the first time in a long time, anything is possible.
 Here's everything we do know is coming.

-The same day The Mandalorian's season 1 finale episode dropped on the streamer, series creator Jon Favreau took to Twitter to announce everybody's favorite bounty hunter and his adorable green sidekick will return for a second season in 2020.
-Favreau tweeted the news alongside a photo of a Gamorrean (or some other Gammorrean-like creature).
+The same day The Mandalorian's season 1 finale dropped, series creator Jon Favreau took to Twitter to announce everybody's favorite bounty hunter and his adorable green sidekick would return for a second season in 2020.
+The first episode, "Chapter 9 - The Marshal," premiered Oct.
+30 with new episodes every Friday.

 Dave Filoni, who directed two episodes of the first season, Carl Weathers, Peyton Reed and Robert Rodriguez are confirmed to be directing new installments, while (unconfirmed) rumor has it Rosario Dawson is joining the cast as a live-action Ahsoka Tano, with Katee Sackhoff as Bo-Katan Kryze and the return of Boba Fett.

-Showrunner: Jon Favreau Starring: Pedro Pascal, Gina Carano, Carl Weathers and Giancarlo Esposito
+Showrunner: Jon Favreau Starring: Pedro Pascal, Gina Carano, Carl Weathers and Giancarlo Esposito, plus Temuera Morrison, Timothy Olyphant, Sasha Banks and Amy Sedaris

 The Bad Batch is an all-new animated series coming to Disney+ in 2021 that follows a squad of elite, genetically enhanced clones first introduced in a four-episode arc of The Clone Wars.
 The show will pick up after the events of The Clone Wars as they "find their way in a rapidly changing galaxy" and "take on daring mercenary missions as they struggle to stay afloat and find new purpose."